 One of the most serious injuries a person can sustain is a spinal cord injury.
 This type of physical trauma can result in paraplegia, an inability to move the lower part of the body, or quadriplegia, which is the inability to move the body at all.
 With any spinal cord injury, even if the patient recovers some movement after rehabilitation and therapy, they can still have long-term medical and psychological issues to deal with for the rest of their lives.

 When you’re dealing with a lawsuit regarding a spinal cord injury, it’s important everyone involved understands not only the nature of the injury, but also the long-term effects.
-The majority of spinal cord injuries can result in lifelong financial and physical issues, and these should be taken in considering if you’re thinking about filing a case.
-People with spinal cord injuries are often eligible for higher settlements because their injuries are considered more catastrophic than others.
+The majority of spinal cord injuries can result in lifelong financial and physical issues, and these should be taken into consideration if you’re thinking about filing a case.
+People with spinal cord injuries are often eligible for higher settlements, as their injuries are considered more catastrophic than others.

 Injuries to the C1 to C4 vertebrae impair the ability to feel or move from the neck down.
 This is also known as total body paralysis.
 An injury like this typically requires the patient to need assistance for breathing, bladder, and bowel function.
 Patients with high tetraplegia also need help with day-to-day living activities.
 Lifetime financial expenses each year for these types of injuries average $178,000 after an initial $1,000,000 for the first year.
 And, keep in mind that when we talk about financial expenses, we’re not including lost wages or productivity.